 Please call the Financial Aid Office (260-481-6820) or visit the Financial Aid Office in Kettler Hall room 102 for information on your options.Back to top

 If you haven't received a Student Aid Report (SAR), you can check the status of a submitted FAFSA by calling the Federal Student Aid Information Center at 1-800-433-3243 (toll free).

 If you have already been admitted to IPFW, you can check if IPFW has received your FAFSA or if you have any outstanding requirements by logging on to myIPFW and clicking on the Enrollment tab.
 The Financial Aid Requirements box will indicate if your FAFSA was received and if you have documentation that you must submit to the Financial Aid Office.Back to top

 The first step in awarding your financial aid is to calculate what your costs will be for the academic year.
 This is called your Cost of Attendance (COA), also called your budget.
-You can find out what comprises your Cost of Attendance on the Awarding Your Aid page.Back to top Back to top
+You can find out what comprises your Cost of Attendance on the Cost of Attendance Page page.Back to top

 You must be enrolled full time (minimum 12 credit hours) to receive the Frank O'Bannon Higher Education Award, and for 21st Century Scholars.